xformerfhs/transposer/README.md

 | `case`           | The letters of the source file are converted to either lower- or upper-case when reading the source files.                                |
 | `onlyletters`    | Only letters are read from the source files.
 All other characters are ignored.                                                            |

-One of the options `passwords` or `passwords-file` must be specified.
+- One of the options `passwords` or `passwords-file` must be specified.
-The default encoding is `win1252` on Windows and `utf8` on all other operating systems.
+- The default encoding is `win1252` on Windows and `utf8` on all other operating systems.
-See below for an explanation of encodings.
+- See below for an explanation of encodings.
-If only the input encoding is given, the output encoding is the same as the input encoding.
+- If only the input encoding is given, the output encoding is the same as the input encoding.
-If one of the encodings is empty, the default encoding is used.
+- If one of the encodings is empty, the default encoding is used.
-If the encoding is specified as `input-encoding:` or `input-encoding,` the output encoding is the same encoding as the input encoding.

 Each option can be started by either `-` or `--`.